fabiandev/ts-runtime/README.md

 }
 ```

-The type alias declaratin from above will be replaced with the following reflection:
+The type alias declaration from above will be replaced with the following reflection:

 ```js
 const MyType = t.type("MyType", t.object(